Movie Wednesday: The Great Gatsby

 Great Gatsby Fried Chicken – How to make Great Gatsby fried chicken!

-How to plan a Great Gatsby themed party – Tinsel chandeliers, table settings, and flowers—everything you might need for your Great Gatsby themed party.
+How to plan a Great Gatsby themed party – Tinsel chandeliers, table settings, and flo

-The Boomerang is a monthly digital downloadable product that features copywork and dictation passages from a specific read aloud novel.
-It is geared toward 8th to 10th graders (ages 12—advanced, 13-15) and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.
+The Slingshot is a bi-monthly digital downloadable product that features copywork and dictation passages from a specific novel.
+It is geared toward teens ages 15–18 and is the indispensable tool for Brave Writer parents who want to teach language arts in a natural, literature-bathed context.